Washington vs. Colorado NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Washington has combined with its opponents to put up more than 43 points in four of nine games this season.
+- Washington and its opponents have gone over the current 43-point total in four of nine games this season.

 - So far this season, 55.6% of Colorado's games (5/9) have had more combined points than Saturday's over/under of 43.